microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tablerowoperationresult-get.md

 ## Response

-If successful, this function returns a `200 OK` response code and a [workbookTableRow](../resources/workbooktablerow.md) in the response body.
+If successful, this function returns a `200 OK` response code and a [workbookTableRow](../resources/workbooktablerow.md) object in the response body.

 ## Examples